Updated: Oct 3, 2022

 During recent times of restrictions on travel Kim concentrated on photographing her own area, the stunningly beautiful Moray coast, and she diversified into close up images showcasing some of the geology of this coastline as well as becoming more creative with her photography by using the ICM (Intentional Camera Movement) approach.

-Kim also runs photography workshops, conducts interviews with other interesting photographers and collaborates with like minded creatives such as others interested in mindful photography and using creative approaches.
+Kim also runs photography workshops, conducts interviews with other interesting photographers and collaborates with like minded creatives such as others who are interested in mindful photography and using creative approaches.

 Kim’s photography appeals to me because I too love landscape photography, in particular coastal landscapes, I like to experiment with creative techniques such as ICM and I like to take a mindful approach to my photography.